charliesabino/backseat.nvim/README.md

 - **Real-time command monitoring**: Tracks your normal mode commands and patterns
 - **AI-powered analysis**: Uses Claude AI to analyze your habits against your defined instructions
 - **Customizable instructions**: Define your own rules for what habits to avoid or improve
+- **Instant replacement rules**: Get immediate feedback for simple command substitutions
 - **Periodic feedback**: Automatically analyzes your command history at configurable intervals
-- **Persistent instructions**: Your custom instructions are saved and loaded automatically
+- **Persistent settings**: Your custom instructions and replacement rules are saved and loaded automatically

 ## Requirements